 Ceremonial Duties: In some councils there will be times when councillors are asked to attend civic functions as part of their duty to the community.
 This may entail Remembrance Parades, civic dinners or attendance at public functions.

-Accounts must be kept and whilst the clerk (or Responsible Financial Officer) will be employed to carry out this duty, councillors together as a team are responsible for the financial decisions made and implemented.
+Accounting: Accounts must be kept and whilst a clerk (or Responsible Financial Officer) will be employed to carry out this duty, councillors together as a team are responsible for the financial decisions made and implemented on how the precept is spent in the community.
 A Clerk is employed to advise and seek advice on behalf of councillors to assist them in their decisions.
 Councillors are there to consider the information gathered and make a group decision on all matters.
 No individual councillor is responsible for any single decision.
 This is democracy at its best.

 Training and support: Training is available to any council, large or small.
 Legislation allows for councils to pay for training and ongoing training for councillors is sound business management.
-Hampshire Association of Local Councils will be able to provide details of professional training programmes designed specifically for councillors.
+Hampshire Association of Local Councils are able to provide details of professional training programmes designed specifically for councillors.